 Secondly you build your own bowl.
 Yep, that’s right – you build your own bowl.
 So you pick 3 toppings out of Banana, kiwi, strawberry, orange, pineapple, apple, watermelon or passionfruit for $8.95 (small) or $10.95 (large) and if you want a ‘special’ bowl then its an extra 50c for each extra topping of: goji berries, coconut flakes, bee pollen, cacao nibs or chia seeds.
 I ordered all with banana, strawberry and watermelon (which worked really well!).
 The acai consistency was spot on and I couldn’t rave more highly of this gem.
 A must visit!

-Coming from 2 girls who are passionate about Acai, they spend their weekends at Bondi (sat) and French’s Forest (sun) Markets selling their spin on the Acai trend.
+Coming from 2 girls who are passionate about Acai, they spend their weekends at Bondi (sat) and French’s Forest (sun) Markets in what’s one of the best acai bowls in Sydney.
 What I really loved about their acai was the fact that they only put Acai puree, bananas and coconut water in their blend as well as 5 different variations to choose from including; a detox bowl, nut butter bowl, organic original bowl, cacao crunch and 2G1B Super bowl.
 I picked the 2G1B Super bowl consisting of granola, fresh fruit and a choice of 5 toppings.
 Now I really loved this feature!
 Choices consisted of; coconut chips, buckwheat, bee pollen, chia seeds, cacao nibs, goji berries and raw cacao.
 Toppings can really make an Acai bowl and this one did not disappoint.
 Loved it!

 We made the trip up to Collaroy specifically to go to Stay Grounded Cafe to try their Acai bowls which again I found on Instagram.
 It was worth the trip with a great textured bowl and a strong hint of apple.
 They apologised for running out of bananas earlier in the day which made me realise the bananas topped on acai works so well together!